-Meet: Vanessa Knits
+Meet the Maker: Vanessa Knits

 This week, we’re introducing you to friend and fellow knitting fanatic - Vanessa Knits.
 She wows us with her approach to craft and constant cheery instagram posts.
 She adores a chunky knit and loves process as much as we do - in fact she is a self-confessed queen of ‘frogging’ - undoing a knit and starting again.
 We know what that feels like - the process dictates the journey!
 Read to find about more about her approach.